 I humbly submit that audiences don’t need information to be short; they need it to be interesting.
 We all learn in different ways, but the one way we don’t learn is by being bored.
 As my playwriting mentor Julie Jensen taught us on day one of grad school: “Don’t bore them or they will HATE you.”

 Glossing over details and instituting time limits isn’t doing anyone any favors.
 A one-minute video of a stone-faced thought leader droning on in monotone helps no one.
 A 30-minute video full of creative examples, relatable language, and a riveting speaker?
 The time will fly by; it won’t even seem like enough.

-Recently I watched a few videos on LinkedIn Learning about how to jazz up a PowerPoint.
-I was shocked at how much can be done to make a more compelling presentation – and these were easy tips, not anything requiring a graphic design background!
+Recently I went on my own deep dive; I watched a few videos on LinkedIn Learning about how to jazz up a PowerPoint.
+I was shocked at how much can be done to make a more compelling presentation – and these were easy, actionable tips!
 A friend of mine is following a TikTok creator who’s teaching her how to preserve food – it’s nothing fancy!
 But the videos are compelling, my friend is hooked, AND she’s learning a cool new skill… She’s on a deep dive!